sakerbuild/site-saker.build/site/saker.build/doc/guide/cmdlineref/build.md

 <div class="doc-cmdref-param-doc">

-Specifies a daemon connection that should be used as a cluster for the build
+Specifies a daemon connection that should be used as a cluster for the build.

 This parameter adds connection specified by the given name as cluster to the build execution.
 Clusters can be used to execute a build over multiple